-Narrating The Brand Stories Through Colours: In conversation with Leaf Design Studio
+Narrating The Brand Stories Through Colours - Leaf Design Studio

-Could you kindly share the story of your studio’s origin and its growth to its current heights?
+Could you kindly share the story of Leaf Design Studio’s origin and its growth to its current heights?

 How can you capture the dynamic energy and spirit of a company through branding?
 Could you shed some light on this subject with relevance to the financial firm Avendus?

 Avendus is a firm providing financial services with an emphasis on customised solutions in Investment Banking.
 To mirror the progressive and dynamic spirit of Avendus, our approach was to match the fearless and open attitude of the company with a forthright and powerful visual language.
 We depicted a metaphor for risk, action, and the act of rising to the occasion, reinforcing the brand essence 'Next is the only level'.

 What is the role played by colours in branding?
 Could you highlight its importance with regards to your colourful branding for Empyrean School?

 A brand’s aesthetics is an essential part of its storytelling since the design and colour combination of a brand’s logo, website, product and packaging, form a visual representation of its identity.
 Colour plays a significant role that gives insight into a brand’s personality.
 The colourful branding system integrates with the Empyrean way of learning.
 The visual branding system plays with simple shapes, varied forms, and vibrant colours in a child’s life – in a different size, combinations and dimensions, symbolising new perspectives.
 The style extends to add collaterals illustrating the Empyrean method of learning.

 Translating care and assurance is an especially critical necessity in the healthcare sector.
 How did you achieve this when you designed the brand for Lifecare Health?